_____________

 "Left open for further thought and research."
 Olney, Simeon.
 Providence resident, age 18, son of the best known Innkeeper in town.
 "Left open for further thought and research."

-Dunn, Samuel, Capt longboat captain "Left open for further thought and research."
+Dunn, Samuel, Capt., a ship captain placed in charge of one of the attacking longboats.
+"Left open for further thought and research."
 Swan, Thomas, Capt A sea captain from Bristol, whose name is associated with a poem written immediately after the attack, describing the attack, sung to a tune of the day, and published after the Revolution

 Easterbrooks, Abel